Journey Mapping: The devil is in the detail

 This is a simple thing, a small issue.
 But it resulted in a negative experience for me.
 Having someone else pay for a guest’s stay is common enough that the hotel has a form and an automated system to send it.
 Yet this touchpoint is so badly out of date, that it is giving erroneous and confounding information to me… the customer.

 Customers take many different journeys, and have many different types of interactions with your business.
 I spoke to live people, I used an IVR, I had email correspondence.
 At each of those touchpoints there was an opportunity to delight me, or a chance to disappoint me.
-Only by getting into the shoes of your customers and user and understanding the nuances of their journeys can you hope to have a delightful interaction at every point on that experience lifecycle.
+Only by getting into the shoes of your customers and user and understanding the nuances of their journeys can you hope to have a delightful interaction at every point on that end-to-end experience lifecycle.